justin2004/slimv_box/README.md

 ##### use

+- assuming you've built the image already

 - cd to the directory where you have some common lisp source files you want to edit

 - run "vv" or "vvc"

-    - the first time you do this it will need to download the image from docker hub

 - now you should be in the container and vim should be running inside tmux